 “Since establishing the world’s first heart failure with preserved ejection fraction program at Northwestern 15 years ago, we have been searching extensively for a treatment that improves symptoms and exercise tolerance, reduces heart failure hospitalizations and lowers cardiovascular mortality.
-We have finally achieved that goal with SGLT2 inhibitors, which is a major advance for our patients and proves that HFpEF is indeed a treatable medical condition,” said Sanjiv Shah, ’00 MD, the Neil J. Stone, MD, Professor and director of the Center for Deep Phenotyping and Precision Therapeutics at the Institute for Augmented Intelligence in Medicine, who was a co-author of the studies.
+We have finally achieved that goal with SGLT2 inhibitors, which is a major advance for our patients and proves that HFpEF is indeed a treatable medical condition,” said Sanjiv Shah, ’00 MD, the Neil J. Stone, MD, Professor and director of the Center for Deep Phenotyping and Precision Therapeutics at the Institute for Artificial Intelligence in Medicine, who was a co-author of the studies.

 SGLT2 inhibitors, which promote glucose, sodium and water excretion from the kidneys, are used to treat patients with diabetes as well as heart failure with reduced ejection fraction (HFrEF), a condition in which the heart’s left ventricle doesn’t pump enough blood to the rest of the body and the ejection fraction is less than 40 percent.
 However, the clinical benefits of SGLT2 inhibitors for patients with higher ejection fractions — particularly those with ejection fraction greater than 60 percent— had remained less well known.